 Combos are visual groupings of nodes and links.
 They can be opened, closed and nested, giving a really powerful way to tidy up charts.

-They’re also an example of the second strategy for visualizing graph data at scale.
+They’re also an example of the second strategy for visualizing graph data at scale – showing sub-sections of the graph.

 Show sub-sections of the graph